Cyemer/cyemer.github.io/docs/index.md

 # Welcome to the Cyemer Docs

-Here is some info for the client.
+This is essentially a guide on every Cyemer module and the Scripting API.

 !!! note "Fun Fact"
     Whilst Cyemer was made by 3 people, these docs are maintained by members as well as moderators.